Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 If all your locations are essentially operating similarly, with minor differences, it’s better to use filters instead.

-Let’s retake our coffee shop example and assume that all locations have the same menu but different features offered.
-One place can have Wifi while the other doesn’t.
+Let’s retake our coffee shop example and assume that all locations have the same menu but different features.
+For example, one place can have Wifi while the other doesn’t.
 Another branch can be pet-friendly while others aren’t, and so on.

 To create filters, navigate to Store Locator -> Filters and enter your desired parent filters.